Shrine Open for Presidents Day!

-If you missed the event or would like to watch the documentary again, visit the Special Collections YouTube Channel.
+If you missed the 90th Lincoln Dinner, or would like to watch the documentary again, visit the Special Collections YouTube Channel.

 On Saturday, August 14, 2021, the Lincoln Memorial Shine dedicated its new cannon in Smiley Park!
 Thanks to the generosity of the Nies family of Redlands, the Lincoln Shrine now stewards a reproduction Model 1857 Napoleon 12-pounder field gun dated 1864.